List of Phineas and Ferb characters: Norm

 Norm (voiced by John Viener) is a giant robot man created by Dr. Doofenshmirtz to destroy Perry the Platypus.
 Introduced in "Greece Lightning," he is a giant robotic mild-mannered businessman who often says, "The enemy of platypus is man."
-Norm has appeared in other episodes.
+Norm has also appeared in other episodes.
 For instance, in the episode, "Traffic Cam Caper," Perry borrows Norm as a ride to steal the traffic cam disk, for it has evidence that Perry is a secret agent.
 He was once a part of the O.W.C.A. but was fired because he was not an animal.
 Later in the series, he is depicted as Doofenshmirtz's sidekick and servant who makes frequent mistakes such as cooking eggs with the shells on or serving Doof chocolate cake for breakfast, though always staying cheery.
 In the episode "A Real Boy", Norm reveals that he has always wanted to be a human boy and considers Doofenshmirtz his father and Vanessa his sister.

-In the 2011 TV film, Phineas and Ferb the Movie: Across the 2nd Dimension, a group of alternate reality (yet more menacing and successful) versions of Norm (known as Norm-Bots) appear, with the regular Norm making a cameo.
+In the 2011 TV film, Phineas and Ferb the Movie: Across the 2nd Dimension, a group of alternate reality (yet much more menacing and successful) versions of Norm (known as Norm-Bots) appear, with the regular Norm making a cameo.

 Vivian Garcia-Shapiro

 Vivian Garcia-Shapiro (voiced by Eileen Galindo), or simply "Viv," is Isabella's mother and lives across the street from Phineas and Ferb.
 She is a Jewish Mexican, one of Linda's best friends, and plays upright bass in a jazz band with Linda Flynn and Jeremy's mom.
-She is known for talking very fast and often making useless comments such as, "Oh, Candace, look how tall you've gotten." despite seeing Candace only a week earlier.
+She is known for talking very fast and often making useless comments such as, "Oh, Candace, look how tall you've gotten.", despite seeing Candace only a week earlier.
+She is fluent in both English and Spanish.

 Jenny Brown

-Jenny Brown (voiced by Alyson Stoner) is Candace's second best friend and a hippie.
+Jenny Brown (voiced by Alyson Stoner) is Candace's second best friend and a big hippie.
 She wears a peace symbol necklace and says that she hopes for world peace.